cloudmesh-community/book/chapters/msg/graphql.md

 E.GraphQL.7: Cloudmesh

-> Develop a cloudmesh framework that uses all clouds above while
+> Develop a cloudmesh framework that uses all previous clouds while
 > returning the information of all running VMS in a Web page.
 YOu are
 > allowed to make the Web page beautiful with HTML5 and/or JavaScript
 > if you have the background to do so.
 Contact Gregor if you like to